2008 Kabul Serena Hotel attack

 The 2008 Kabul Serena Hotel attack was an attack on the gym of the Kabul Serena Hotel, in Kabul, Afghanistan on January 14, 2008, for which the Taliban claimed responsibility.

 A Norwegian delegation under Foreign Minister Jonas Gahr Støre was staying at the hotel at the time of the attack.
 The attack claimed six lives, including Norwegian journalist Carsten Thomassen.
-Six others were also injured.